presented in association with

 There are two categories for the awards as follows:

-Employees and close family members of the BBC, BBC Group Companies, the NCEM and Consone Quartet, and persons connected to the award and their close relatives are not eligible to enter.
+Employees and close family members of the BBC, BBC Group Companies, the NCEM and The Tallis Scholars, and persons connected to the award and their close relatives are not eligible to enter.
 Proof of age, identity and eligibility may be requested.